This Geothermal Reservoir Engineering webinar is designed by Dr. Roland N. Horne to teach participants how to:

 He holds BE, Ph.D. and DSc degrees from the University of Auckland, New Zealand, all in Engineering Science.

-Roland Horne is well recognized as an expert in geothermal resources.
-He received Geothermal Special Achievement Award from Geothermal Resources Council in 2015.
-He is the Technical Programme Chair of World Geothermal Congress 2020 in Reykjavik and a member of the Geothermal Resources Council (GRC) Board of Directors.
+Dr. Roland Horne is well recognized as an expert in geothermal resources, and has been the Director of the Stanford Geothermal Program for more than 30 years.
+He has been the Technical Programme Chair of World Geothermal Congress in 2005, 2010 and 2015, and will be agin 2020 in Reykjavik (postponed until 2021).
+He was the President of the International Geothermal Association (IGA) 2010-2013, and has also been a member of the Geothermal Resources Council (GRC) Board of Directors.

-He is an internationally-recognized expert in the area of well test analysis and has twice been an SPE Distinguished Lecturer on well-testing subjects.
+He is an internationally-recognized expert in the area of geothermal energy, optimization and well test analysis and has twice been an SPE Distinguished Lecturer.

-Under him, more than 50 people have obtained Ph.D. degrees at Stanford University.
-Currently, Stanford University is recognized as one of the top schools in the world for the study of well test interpretation.
+Under him, more than 54 people have obtained Ph.D. degrees at Stanford University.
+Currently, Stanford University is recognized as one of the top schools in the world for the study of geothermal reservoir engineering.

-Prof. Roland Horne has written more than 90 technical papers, is the author of the book Modern Well Test Analysis and co-author of the book Discrete Fracture Network Modeling of Hydraulic Stimulation.
+Prof. Roland Horne has written more than 125 technical papers, is the author of the book Modern Well Test Analysis and has contributed to five other technical books.
 He is an SPE Honorary Member, and a member of the National Academy of Engineering in the USA.

 Registration: Online application form